py5coding/py5book/integrations/cairo.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 Now let's use that in our Sketch.
 Notice we are passing the SVG image path to [](/reference/convert_image).
-It will load the SVG file, send it to Cairo for rastorization, and return a `Py5Image` object.
+It will read the SVG file, and then the cairosvg library will send it to Cairo for rastorization via cairocffi.
+The method call returns a `Py5Image` object.

 ```{code-cell} ipython3
 ---